-US stocks take a breather after record day
+US stocks trade cautiously after record day

 In Asia on Tuesday, the major markets closed mixed.
 China's Shanghai slipped by less than 0.1 percent.
 Hong Kong's hang Seng added 1.2 percent as the market caught up to Monday's rally when Hong Kong markets were closed for a holiday.
 Japan's Nikkei added 0.1 percent.

-In Europe, London's FTSE was higher by 0.5 percent, Germany's DAX was little changed and France's CAC was higher by 0.1 percent.
+In Europe, London's FTSE was higher by 0.8 percent, Germany's DAX added 0.2 percent, and France's CAC was higher by 0.3 percent.

 CLICK HERE TO GET THE FOX BUSINESS APP